dspears/formula/readme.md

 ## This is a portion of a web application that processes formulas extracted from requirements documents written in MS Word.

-This application was introduced to extract key formulas from existing Word-based requirements documents and store them in a central database.
-The application not only extracts the formulas, but parses them and recusively expands them in cases where on formula is defined in terms of other simpler formulas.
+I developed this application to extract a set of mathematical formulas that describe desired system performance, from Microsoft Word requirements documents, and store them in a central database.
+The application not only extracts the formulas, but parses them and recursively expands them in cases where a given formula is defined in terms of other simpler formulas.
 By expanding the formulas we're able to identify all the individual performance metrics that factor into each formula.

 ![uploading a Word doc](https://github.com/dspears/formula/blob/master/doc/wordUpload.png)